-A proud member of Actor’s Equity Association, Gary originated the role of Isacc in the new play, No One Asked Me, (written by Kate Ballen and directed by Matthew Newton) which performed at New York’s International Fringe Festival in 2014.
+A proud member of Actor’s Equity Association, Gary was last seen in the New York Summerfest Theater Festival production of The Sign Of The Times, a new play by Howard Zuckerman, originating the role of Richard Deeds II.
+He also originated the role of Isaac in the new play, No One Asked Me, (written by Kate Ballen and directed by Matthew Newton) which performed at New York’s International Fringe Festival.
 Due to its artistic and critical acclaim, No One Asked Me was one of thirteen plays (out of several hundred) picked to perform off-Broadway in The Fringe Encore Series at The Soho Playhouse.
-Some other New York City acting credits: Mickey, in a reading of Jez Butterworth’s MOJO (Directed by Matthew Newton); Vershinin, in a reading of The Three Sisters by Anton Chekhov (Directed by Matthew Newton.); Cliff, in a reading of The Lucy Nightmare by Charles Scott Jones (Directed by Jonathan Warman); Ben Brish, in the staged reading of The Korb Brother’s musical, Marry Me, at The New York Musical Theater Festival (Directed by The Korb Brothers).
+He played the role of Derrick in a staged reading of the new play, Time to Go, which was written by Daniel J. O’Donnell and directed by George Morfogen, and performed at the famed HB Playwrights Theatre in Greenwich Village.
+Some other New York City credits: Cliff, in The Lucy Nightmare by Charles Scott Jones. (the reading was Directed by Jonathan Warman); Ben Brish, in The Korb Brother’s musical, Marry Me, at The New York Musical Theater Festival (directed by The Korb Brothers).
 Gary can also be heard as Ben on the Marry Me concept album.